Respecting RawExposureBias tag for Fujifilm RAF files

 Personal opinion: if architecture of darktable allows it, maybe the code of exposure module can be reused and new module "Raw exposure correction" can be created.
 This module would be executed just before exposure module, would essentially do what exposure module does, but would lack any user's inputs (except ability to turn module on/ff).
 Exposure correction value would be internally taken depending on mentioned tag, and shown to the user in this module ("Exposure correction applied: X.XX EV").
 I think it would be more clear to user in this way than preapplying correction to the slider in exposure module.

-#4 Updated by William Brown about 1 month ago
+#4 Updated by William Brown over 2 years ago

 I'm seeing this issue also.

 I have dumped the data from my camera with a series of test images (one at each ISO) and EV set to 0 (shutter on A).
 This yields the following exiftool data: